codereptile/CodeReptile_KSP/README.md

 |--------|-----------------------|--------------------------------------------|
 | Anubis | `Infected on the mun` | An apollo-style rocket for Mun exploration |

+But there are many more random designs for you to have fun with =)

 # KSP mod pack @ CodeReptile

 The focus of this mode pack is to bring new mechanics into the game, making late-game more challenging, while providing a shallow learning curve.
 I